elisseck/geshifilter/README.md

   from the branch 1.1.x (also described as geshi-dev), which is not yet supported by the GeSHi filter module.
-  Place the entire extracted 'geshi' folder (which contains geshi.php) in a libraries directory (typically /libraries/geshi).
+  Place the entire extracted 'geshi' folder (which contains geshi.php) in the libraries directory of this module (./libraries/geshi).

 GeSHi Fields